 Are you just beginning a weight loss program?
 Wondering what to expect?
 You’re in the right place.
-Read on as we cover the three basic phases of weight loss and what to expect on your journey.
+Read on as we cover the phases of weight loss and what to expect on your weight loss journey.

 Remember to always consult your doctor before starting a weight loss program.

 When you first start focusing on making healthier food choices and reducing your calorie intake, you’re likely going to see the impact on the scale.
 Typically, the biggest drop you’ll experience is in the first phase of weight loss.
 This first phase can last anywhere from 1-2 weeks.
 Your body is responding and adjusting to the healthy changes you are making.
 Just be mindful that sometimes this initial weight loss can include water weight, which makes it even more important to keep hydrated and remember this is an amazing start!

 By the second phase (approximately 2-4 weeks into your weight loss journey), your body is starting to adjust to your new habits.
 Usually, the drop in weight this week will be a little smaller, but don’t get discouraged.
 Enjoy your win — one of many you’ll experience on your weight loss journey.

 PHASE 3: THE SLOW AND STEADY

 By week five, aim for an average weekly weight loss of 1-2 pounds, or one percent of your body weight.
 If you lose weight more rapidly, you’re likely losing more muscle, which isn’t healthy.
 While it might not be as much weight as you lost in the first couple of weeks of your journey, just know that this is a healthy rate at which to lose weight.
 The goal here is to aim for sustainability!

 Another tip is to take monthly measurements so you can also see how your body is changing in other ways beyond the scale.
 Now that you know the three phases of weight loss, let's look at some of the important milestones you might encounter along your journey.